sgmobiledev/OpenEpaperLinkHATagSources/README.md

     Sources only tested with Handshow 3.5 E-Tags.
       - 3.5-dwd-weather-warning.yaml
         Implementation from HACS Integration of DWD Weather Warning.
+      - 3.5-dwd-weather-lighting-warning.yaml
+        Implementation from HACS Integration of DWD Weather based.
     Sources only tested with Solumn 4.2 E-Tags.
       - 4.2-flight-radar.yaml
         Implementation from HACS Integration of Flightradar24.